 Description: Adds data points to previously defined chart.
 Note: if multiple pens are defined, they are drawn in order first to last - if multiple pens have the same value only the last pen color will be visible.
+If a minus sign character, '-', is present instead of a pen_value, the associated pen will not draw on the chart, leaving a gap in the line for that pen.

-Command: cv n pen0\value [pen1\value ..]
+Command: cv n pen0_value [pen1_value ..]